wilkie/blog/posts/cv.md

 ## Work Experience

-* ***Vocollect*** - Software Engineer - Summer of 2008 - Worked on their flagship product, a hand-held, voice-activated, programmable device typically used for warehouse workers or carriers for hands-free inventory.
+* ***Software Engineer*** - Vocollect - Summer of 2008 - Worked on their flagship product, a hand-held, voice-activated, programmable device typically used for warehouse workers or carriers for hands-free inventory.
 Embedded C/C++.
 Rewrote very low-level, core pieces of code to optimize and reduce initialization time by around 60 percent, a significant feat.

-* ***Freelance*** - Developer - Summer of 2009 - Implemented a contract work within the period of two weeks to develop an iPhone application generator for the syndication of RSS/Atom feeds of audio/video podcasts into a custom styled app used to play the various episodes.
+* ***Freelance Work*** - Summer of 2009 - Implemented a contract work within the period of two weeks to develop an iPhone application generator for the syndication of RSS/Atom feeds of audio/video podcasts into a custom styled app used to play the various episodes.

 * ***Student Researcher*** - University of Pittsburgh - 2009-2012 - Researched operating system designs and distributed systems with an emphasis on building new systems.